XoopsDocs/xoops_cookbook/book/2security.md

 **XOOPS**

-When I was looking at which CMS to use, I was impressed by the amount of attention the XOOPS developers paid to security.
+XOOPS developers always paid a lot of attention to security.
 They have been responsive to any vulnerabilities discovered and released fixes quickly.
 XOOPS was, and is still, one of the most secure CMS options available.
 But, you must be using the latest release on your site!
 And, you must install the latest version of Protector.

 Now, there are some things you can do to make your site vulnerable - pick an administrator username and password that are easy to guess and your site will be compromised.
 You can have the greatest security system in the world for your home, but if you don't lock the door it is only a matter of time before you are broken into.

-There is a good article about protecting your database username and password by moving that information out of mainfile.php and out of your web root - this is a good thing to do.
-There is also another article about protecting the administrator admin login by restricting access to specific IP addresses.
+There is a [good article](http://xoops-tips.tedliu.ca/modules/news/article.php?storyid=9) about protecting the administrator Admin login by restricting access to specific IP addresses.

-Other things to do:
+**Other things to do:**

-Be sure files and folders have the correct permissions (in the FAQs) Make sure there is an index.html in every folder (also in the FAQs)
+Be sure files and folders have the correct permissions (in the [XOOPS FAQs](http://www.xoops.org/modules/smartfaq/faq.php?faqid=82))

+Make sure there is an index.html in every folder (also in the XOOPS FAQs)

 **Modules**